dedukun/bookmarks.yazi/README.md

 When enabled, user can change description for new bookmark before it is saved.

 By default the custom description input is filled with path.

+### `show_keys`

+When enabled, saving a new bookmark will display a list of all available keys.

+If a key already has a saved bookmark, its description will be shown.

+This helps prevent accidental overwriting of existing bookmarks.

+By default no information is shown.